An assortment of different faces

 Cultural Differences

-Cultural differences can bring a wealth of learning opportunities and some complicated challenges and barriers among employees who are uncomfortable with different cultures.
+Cultural differences can bring many learning opportunities and some complicated challenges and barriers among team members that hold discomforts toward cultures different to their own.

 For example:

-• Cheek kisses are fairly common in French culture.
+- Cheek kisses are fairly common in French culture.
 If you have a colleague or candidate who practices such behaviour, they may consider a cheek kiss as a friendly hello.
-However, another person might find this practice violates their personal boundaries.
+However, another person might find this practice violates their boundaries.

-• Infrequent eye contact is a sign of respect in some Asian, Caribbean, and Middle Eastern cultures.
-However, in North America, some may incorrectly take this as a social slight or sign of distrust.
+- Infrequent eye contact is a sign of respect in some Asian, Caribbean, and Middle Eastern cultures.
+However, some may incorrectly take this as a social slight or a sign of distrust in North America.

-• A firm handshake is often recommended in North America.
-However, in many Asian cultures, a soft, weak handshake is the norm.
+- A firm handshake is often recommended in North America.
+However, in many Asian cultures, a soft handshake is the norm.
 In other cultures, people shake hands vigorously for a longer time and may put their left hand on the elbow, which could feel invasive to some people.
 In other cultures, people may feel uncomfortable or inappropriate shaking hands with someone of a different gender.

-• In Indian culture, people roll their heads from side to side to indicate agreement or use another body gesture.
-However, in North America, head nodding is the norm and people may mistakenly interpret this as disagreement.
+- In Indian culture, people roll their heads from side to side to indicate agreement or use another body gesture.
+However, head nodding is the norm in North America, and some people may mistakenly interpret this as disagreement.

 Multiculturalism

 Multiculturalism refers to the coexistence of multiple cultural identities within individuals and groups.
-It creates space for cross-cultural experiences.
-It recognizes that cultural diversity enriches our world and that different cultures are worth preserving and should be respected.
+It recognizes that cultural diversity enriches our world and that different cultures are worth preserving and deserving of respect.
 In a globalized society, it is important to recognize that many people will resonate with multiple cultures for various reasons.
-This could depend on the unique history of their immigration experience, as an example.
-For this reason, it is important to validate and make space for individuals to share all of the cultures that inform how they experience the world.
+This could depend on the unique history of their immigration experience, or the colonization of their traditional land, as examples.
+For this reason, it is important to validate and make space for individuals to share the cultures that inform how they experience the world.

-Above everything, educating your team about different cultures and celebrating multiculturalism is important.
-Additionally, creating a culture that encourages open cross-cultural communication practices will help team members explore each other's cultural differences without creating a hostile work environment.
+Above all, educating your team about cultures and celebrating multiculturalism is important.
+Additionally, creating a culture that encourages cultural competency and cross-cultural communication practices will help team members explore each other's cultural differences without creating a hostile work environment.

 Geographical Location

-Geographical location refers to the places that people currently live and the places they have lived throughout their lives.
+Geographical location refers to the places that people currently live and where they have lived throughout their lives.
 Geographical location plays a major role in the culture, language, education, social roles, socioeconomic status, beliefs, and ideologies a person is accustomed to.
-Keep in mind, just because an individual lives in a particular location now doesn’t mean they’ve always lived there.
+Remember, just because an individual lives in a particular location now doesn’t mean they’ve always lived there.
 Therefore, it’s important to get to know your candidates’ and colleagues’ rich history to better understand their unique experiences in life before working with you.

 A common distinction concerning a geographical location is between urban, suburban, and rural environments.
 Urban people are often stereotyped as more liberal, educated, and pretentious.
-On the other hand, people in rural areas are often stereotyped as more family/community-oriented, politically conservative, religious, and less educated.
+Alternatively, people in rural areas are often stereotyped as more family/community-oriented, politically conservative, religious, and less educated.
 It’s important to avoid flattening stereotypes about urban and rural life.
 We must not make assumptions about each person’s unique upbringing and experiences in these environments.

 Urban economies are generally considered more corporate, costly, and stratified.
-On the other hand, rural economies are often considered more rustic, affordable, and less prosperous.
-Therefore, organizations should be ready to adjust their base compensation for entry-level and frontline workers so everyone can live comfortably no matter the cost of living in a given area.
-Organizations should also be mindful of contributing to gentrification as they grow.
+Alternatively, rural economies are often considered more rustic, affordable, and less prosperous.
+Therefore, organizations may want to be ready to adjust their base compensation for entry-level and frontline workers so everyone can live comfortably, no matter the cost of living in a given area.
+Organizations may also be mindful of contributing to gentrification as they grow.
 For those who don’t know, gentrification is the displacement of existing communities and businesses largely composed of racialized, LGBTQIA2+, and low-income people.
-This happens when businesses purchase properties in affordable areas, which leads to an influx of wealthy wage earners, increasing rent and everyday expenses, pricing current residents out.
+This happens when businesses purchase properties in affordable areas, which leads to an influx of wealthy wage earners, increasing rent and everyday expenses and pricing current residents out.

 Brain Drain and The Digital Divide